 - 44,000 entries for seasonal employment in the agriculture and tourism-hotel sectors for people from specific countries.

-This list is not exhaustive.
-For a complete review of the topic, please check out the dedicated page on the 2023 Flow Decree.
+Please keep in mind that this list is not exhaustive.
+For a complete review of the topic check out here.

 What are the accepted nationalities?